-- No template control (NTC) is important to assess for reagent contamination or primer dimers.
-The NTC reaction should contain all components except template DNA. - Reverse Transcriptase Minus (RT-) control is important in all RT-qPCR experiments to assess for RNA sample contamination with DNA.
-This control reaction should be performed during the first strand cDNA synthesis by combining all components for reverse transcription except the RT enzyme.
-Afterwards, a sample of control RT- reaction is added to a qPCR reaction, up to 10% of qPCR reaction volume.
+- No template control (NTC) is important to assess for reagent contamination or primerdimers.
+The NTC reaction contains all components except template DNA. - Reverse Transcriptase Minus (RT-) control is important in all RT-qPCR experiments to assess for RNA sample contamination with genomic DNA.
+The control RT- reaction contains all components for RT-qPCR except the RT enzyme.